 In my region, deer browse the leaves in late summer leaving unsightly bare stalks standing until harvest time.
 Because of this I advise planting horseradish in an inconspicuous spot.
 Don’t expect it to be an attractive eye-catcher.
 In my dedicated-to-edibles gardens, horseradish has it’s own bed.
 Because horseradish plants have not completely filled the bed, I fill bare spots with onions since these bulb crops don’t compete with deeper horseradish roots and easily survive among horseradish leaves.
 Also, my horseradish bed is unfenced and available to browsing deer which leave the onions alone and don’t browse horseradish leaves until late summer.

-On processing day, brush as much remaining soil off as possible and soak the roots in water.
-Then gather your tools.
+On processing day, brush as much remaining soil off as possible then, while gathering your tools – gloves for your hands, a sturdy vegetable brush, a vegetable peeler, cutting board, knife, and blender or food processor – soak the roots in water.
 Gloved hands are a must when processing horseradish.
-An open window is also helpful since the pungent odor of fresh cut roots will make your eyes water.
-A potato brush is handy for removing clinging soil.
-Rely on a sturdy vegetable peeler and a small knife to peel the brown outer-coating from the roots.
-I like to do this in the sink to contain the peelings.
+An open window is also helpful since the pungent odor of fresh-cut roots will make your eyes water.

 Cut the peeled white roots into 1/4 to 1/2 inch chunks, then place in a food processor bowl – with the cutting blade – with some water and white vinegar.
 Don’t completely cover the chunks, but give them an inch or so of liquid to sit in.
 As the chunks sit they gain pungency … you might want to keep the cover on the food processor bowl as much as possible.
 When all roots are cleaned and chunked, add white vinegar to about half way up the processor bowl and let the pieces sit about 15 minutes.
 If you have not opened a window yet, now is the time to do so.
 The pungent odor really gets strong once that food processor begins to work.
 Process the horseradish, adding white vinegar as needed, until no large chunks remain and the blend has a creamy texture.